Sessions replacement: Who are the Alabama Senate primary candidates?

 But he also supports keeping and fixing ObamaCare and abortion rights, according to his website.

-Despite staying fairly private about certain details – including his job – Kennedy led the field of Democrats in a recent WBRC-TV poll with 49 percent.
+Despite staying fairly private about certain details, Kennedy led the field of Democrats in a recent WBRC-TV poll with 49 percent.
 Jones trailed with 28 percent.

 Mary Maxwell, Republican